 Franklin J Schaffner’s complex study of the “red-blooded” American General was co-written by Francis Coppola and managed at once to be intimate (the opening speech with Scott posed against a gigantic American flag) and epic (in the battle sequences).

-A critically acclaimed film that won a total of eight 1970 Academy Awards including Best Picture, Patton is a riveting portrait of one of the 20th century’s greatest military geniuses, US Commander General George S Patton – The only Allied General truly feared by the Nazis.
+A critically acclaimed film that won a total of eight 1970 Academy Awards including Best Picture, Patton is a riveting portrait of one of the 20th century’s greatest military geniuses, General George Smith Patton – commander of the US Seventh and Third armies and the only Allied General truly feared by the Nazis.

 Charismatic and flamboyant, Patton designed his own uniforms, sported ivory-handled six-shooters, and believed he had been a warrior in past lives.